-The synthetic tennis courts are on the rise due to its versatility.
+Synthetic tennis courts are on the rise due to their versatility.
 It’s the reason you will see the Synthetic Hardcourts everywhere.
 From the White House to the Sony Ericson Open tournament to the High School Tennis Leagues.

 The hardcourts support various playing styles ranging from the Volley to the Baseline players.